Atlas975/Notes/MachineLearning/Transformers/Self-attention.md

 ![[Pasted image 20240614210001.png|200|200]]
 - The result of this mechanism is a matrix of attention scores between a word and all other words in a sentence, quantifying how relevant these words are to each other
-- This greatly aids the model in focusing on relevant parts of the input when making predictions or generating synthetic output
+- This aids the model in focusing on relevant  input when making predictions / generating

 ![[Pasted image 20240614214033.png|480|480]]
 ## Input embedding